-Britain's Draper into US Open last 16
+Draper in US Open last 16 but Evans loses to Alcaraz

 |Coverage: Daily live text and radio commentaries across the BBC Sport website, app, BBC Radio 5 Live and 5 Sports Extra

-Britain's Jack Draper put his recent injury problems behind him to reach the US Open fourth round and make the last 16 at a Grand Slam for the first time.
+Britain's Jack Draper reached the last 16 at a Grand Slam for the first time at the US Open but Dan Evans lost a thriller to top seed Carlos Alcaraz.

+Cameron Norrie lost 6-3 6-4 6-3 to Italy's Matteo Arnaldi, while Katie Boulter plays later on Saturday.

+Like Draper, Boulter is bidding for her best run at a major when she faces American world number 59 Peyton Stearns.

-He will play Russian eighth seed Andrey Rublev or France's Arthur Rinderknech in the fourth round.
+Draper, who has dropped only one set this week, will play Russian eighth seed Andrey Rublev or France's Arthur Rinderknech in the fourth round.

+"It was a long match for me to come through after a tough year.
+I'm so happy," he said after beating wildcard Mmoh.

+Counting a booming serve and fizzing forehand as his key strengths, Draper's talent has never been in doubt.

 - Follow live text and radio from day six at the US Open